MarcoYou/MarcoYou.github.io/_posts/2021-03-05-Monetary-Policy-During-Crisis.md

 This is why Quantiative Easing is necessary.
 It is as if Powell goes up on a ladder and pulls down the rope at 10Y T-Note level.
 This is why we often say that this method is not conventional.

 ### 2. Quantitative Easing with Federal Bonds

+Let's recall that wants to encourge companies to invest to create more jobs.
+And they encourage by

 ### 3. Quantitative Easing with Corporate Bonds